RobinMillford/Portfolio-Projects-2/README.md

 # Portfolio-Projects-2
-This repository contains all of my completed projects.
+This repository contains all of the guided projects I completed.